jeffseely/jeffseely.github.io/Text.md

 </body>
 ```

-There are so many different properties available within the style attribute that the style information for a webpage or website is often stored away in a separate file called a **Cascading Style Sheet** or [CSS](http://www.w3schools.com/css/) (that's the index.css file you see in Repl.it P4.1C), or in a separate `<style></style>` section of the code for the page.
+There are so many different properties available within the style attribute that the style information for a webpage or website is often stored away in a separate file called a **Cascading Style Sheet** or [CSS](http://www.w3schools.com/css/) (that's the index.css file you see in Replit.com P4.1C), or in a separate `<style></style>` section of the code for the page.
 That, however, is the topic of another course.
 In this course will typically just set styles **inline** as shown in the examples.
 If you want to change the look of whatever a tag describes, you can probably do it with the style attribute, but there are so many options, we can't cover them all here so.
 Just look up what you want to do in a reference.
 W3Schools.com has a nice CSS reference that you should browse a bit in order to become familiar with the options.

 <!----><a name="4.2"></a>
 4.2 HTML Events & JavaScript